 Google Drive - Digital Sharing

 So imagine you have an idea, but the online tooling doesn't support your need to get it out of your head.
 What do you do?
 It's likely you turn to a piece of paper and scribble it out, or if you have a nice home setup, a whiteboard of your own.
-Because you are working remote these natural tools aren't easily shareable, but if you try and use a tool that you aren't comfortable with you'll likely find it frustrating.
+Because you are working remote these natural tools aren't easily sharable, but if you try and use a tool that you aren't comfortable with you'll likely find it frustrating.

 This is where I often use Google Drive to allow participants to upload an image of a sketch through tools they're familiar with: their hands, pens / markers, and their cellphone camera.
 Just make it easy to share to your Drive folder and then when you enter a shared screen of other's ideas they actually have a better chance of seeing what your idea is than having them stand up in front of a room with a sheet of paper (one time that remote can work better).